JentleJoe/old-alx-system_engineering-devops/0x00-shell_basics/README.md

-Executable script that changes working directory to the a one Executable script that lists all hidden and unhidden files in the current, parent and /boot directory in long format Executable script that prints a type of file in /tmp/ directory
+Executable script that changes working directory to the a one Executable script that lists all hidden and unhidden files in the current, parent and /boot directory in long format Executable script that prints a type of file in /tmp/ directory Executable script with a symbolic link to /bin/ls